home-controller/homeauto_network/README.md

    500 meters (1600 ft) at 125 kBit/s
    6 kilometers (20000 ft) at 10 kBit/s

-If optocouplers are used to provide galvanic isolation, the maximum bus length is decreased accordingly.
-Hint: use fast optocouplers, and look at the delay through the device, not at the specified maximum bit rate.
+If opto-couplers are used to provide galvanic isolation, the maximum bus length is decreased accordingly.
+Hint: use fast opto-couplers, and look at the delay through the device, not at the specified maximum bit rate.
 </details>

 ## Checking for duplicate Board ID